 I have a new report out today, co-authored with Christine Berry, called 'Building a new public banking ecosystem'.
 The report was commissioned by the Communication Workers Union and The Democracy Collaborative.

 This article was originally published at Civil Society Futures.
-The event is widely regarded as representing the beginning of the global financial crisis, as what had previously been regarded as minor turbulence in the US housing market became something far more serious.
-Banks stopped lending to each other and the financial system froze, sending shockwaves … Continue reading Ten years after the crash, is civil society ready to take on big finance?
+Ten years ago the French bank BNP Paribas ceased activity in three hedge funds, announcing that it could no longer measure the value of instruments based on US subprime mortgages.
+The event is widely regarded as representing the beginning of the global financial crisis, as what … Continue reading Ten years after the crash, is civil society ready to take on big finance?

 This article was originally published at openDemocracy.
 Few aspects of our economy are as poorly understood among politicians and the general public as our monetary system.
 This becomes particularly obvious – and dangerous – during general election campaigns.
 Last night Theresa May responded to a nurse’s concerns over pay in the NHS by saying “there is no magic money tree” … Continue reading There is a magic money tree – don’t let politicians tell you otherwise

 Deregulation has been disastrous for our economy.
 We must not do it again.

 The new 12-sided £1 coin launches tomorrow – the first change to the familiar design in more than 30 years.
 But there's more to money than physical cash.

 In the New Statesman I argue that a tarnished symbol of global finance could be remade as a network of local banks.